Class Action Lawyers Belleville, IL

-Our attorneys have successfully represented numerous plaintiffs in class-action litigation, and we know what it takes to prevail in even the most complex cases against large entities and their armies of high-priced lawyers.
-Our depth of understanding allows us to quickly and thoroughly assess your case to determine if this is the right course of action.
+At Nelson & Nelson, our experienced class action attorneys in Belleville, IL, represent plaintiffs in lawsuits across Illinois and Missouri.
+We’ve successfully represented numerous plaintiffs in complex class action cases against large entities and their high-priced legal teams.
+Our depth of understanding allows us to assess your case quickly and thoroughly to determine the best course of action.

-A class action lawsuit is often preferable to filing numerous individual lawsuits against a particular entity.
-This is especially true if there are several injured parties who suffered relatively small economic losses and filing a series of separate lawsuits would be impractical.
+A class action lawsuit is often preferable to filing numerous individual lawsuits against a single entity.
+This is especially true when many people suffer small economic losses, and filing individual suits would be impractical.

 Types of Class Action Lawsuits